cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   doesntMatter(56, "hello", true) // prints: [56, "hello", true]
   ```

-  **Higher order functions:**
+  **Higher-order functions:**

-  Higher order functions are functions that either return a function or take a function as an argument.
+  Higher-order functions are functions that either return a function or take a function as an argument.
 The function taken as an argument is also referred to as the **callback function (cb)**.
-Many built-in methods such as setInterval, setTimeout, forEach, map, filter, reduce, and more are higher order functions.
+Many built-in methods such as setInterval, setTimeout, forEach, map, filter, reduce, and more are higher-order functions.
 You can see many of them with their examples in the `built-in array methods` section of this article.

   Let's create a very simple higher order function ourselves: